davdar/maam/writeup/paper.markdown

 α₁ ∘ Cγ(step) ∘ γ₁ ⊑ Aγ(step) ⊑ γ₂ ∘ Aγ⸢fi⸣(step) ∘ α₂
 ``````````````````````````````````````````````````
 `\end{proposition}`{.raw}
-This is a direct consequence of the monotonicity of step and the Galois
+This is an application of the monotonicity of `step` and the Galois connections
-connections between monads `m`, transported through each Galois connection to
+between monads, each transported through the Galois connection to their
-their corrosponding state spaces `Σ`.
+corrosponding transition systems.
+This is also a direct corollary of Theorem
+\ref{galois-theorem} in Section \ref{galois-transformers-1} when cast in the
+compositional framework of Galois transformers.

 We note that the implementation for our interpreter and abstract garbage
-collector remain the same for each instantiation.
-They scale seamlessly to
+collector remain the same for each instantiation; they scale seamlessly to
-path-sensitive and flow-insensitive variants when instantiated with the
+variatiosn in path and flow sensitivity when instantiated with the appropriate
-appropriate monad.
+monad.

 # A Compositional Monadic Framework